ltest-dev/LTest/luncov/README.markdown

 ### Three modes

-  - `-luncov-value` detects infeasible requirements by a global one-time analysis
+  - `-luncov-eva` detects infeasible requirements by a global one-time analysis

   - `-luncov-wp` detects infeasible labels by a distinct